 All he's saying there is that a single strand of hemp by itself is weak; but when woven together in multiple strands, becomes very strong; viz: the combined strands become force multipliers.

-In the darkening days in which we live in America, jogging and bicycling alone can be very dangerous in a city park; especially after sundown.
+In the darkening days in which we live in America, jogging, hiking, and bicycling alone can be very dangerous in a City, State, or National park; especially after sundown.
 It's far more sensible to mingle with others; even if they're strangers.
 People alone are easy marks for muggers and wilding attacks.
 Nobody's invincible.
-Even a tough guys like Chuck Norris and Jason Stathan can be taken down.
+Even tough guys like Chuck Norris and Jason Stathan can be taken down.
 As Arnold Schwarzeneggar said in the Hollywood movie Predator, "If it bleeds, we can kill it".

 ● Ecc 4:13-16 . .
 Better a poor but wise youth than an old but foolish king who no longer has the sense to heed warnings.
 The youth may have come from prison to the kingship, or he may have been born in poverty within his kingdom.
 I saw that all who lived and walked under the sun followed the youth, the king's successor.
 There was no end to all the people who were before them.
 But those who came later were not pleased with the successor.
 This too is meaningless, a chasing after the wind.